Bakerwes/Password-Generator/README.md

 ***
 I first created a function that housed all of my information for generating the password

-The user can select which character type they want to use
+The user can select which character types they want to use

 I listed all the possible character choices that the user could add to their password